apache/hadoop-release-support/README.md

 ant release.site.announcement
 ```

-The announcement must be geneated before the next stage,
+The announcement must be generated before the next stage,
 so make sure the common body of the site and email
 annoucement is up-to-date: `src/text/core-announcement.txt`